TheoWinterhalter/ghost-reflection/README.md

 this package so we provide instead the generated file directly in this repository.

-**Note: The generated files include comments that are not anonymised.
-They are however unrelated to the current submission and thus do not breach anonymity.**

 In the event you would like to build the syntax files, you can checkout the `coq-8.13` branch of [Autosubst 2 OCaml] and run
 ```